Saving Outlook Messages¶

 AutoSave is a perfect feature to use in combination with our SimplyFile product.
 SimplyFile is a much more efficient alternative to filing email messages into Outlook folder using drag and drop.

-MessageSave implements an Outlook custom rule action.
-This means that MessageSave can be called from an Outlook rule.
-You can create rules to automatically save new messages which match a set of criteria you specify.
-This woks on both received and sent messages.
+You can use Scheduler in combination with Outlook rules to automatically save new messages which match a set of criteria you specify.
+This works on both received and sent messages.

-In the “What do you want to do with the message?” step check the “perform a custom action” option.
+- In the “What do you want to do with the message?” step select “move a copy to the specified folder”.

 Please refer to Outlook documentation for details on creating and working with rules.